“Comics For Beginners Is A Goldmine Of Resources For Aspiring Creators”

 Want to know how to write and draw comics?
 Want to know the tricks, the tools and the mindset to take your craft to the next level?
 In ten tutorial videos, I take you through the process of making comics, from start to finish – including how to draft an interesting STORY, something that most books on the subject tend to ignore.

 I’m a freelance artist and writer making a living off my craft since 1998.
-I’ve tried to boil down everything I know about making comics to an honest and easily understandable format with these tutorials.
+I’ve tried to boil down everything I know about making comics to an honest and easily understandable format in this course.
 Check out the first three episodes for free, and consider investing in your own progress by signing up for premium access – you’ll get support through the comments section from me personally and more bonus content as we move forward.
 Please note that sign up is a ONE TIME FEE, not a recurring subscription.

 See you in the videos!